Skip to content

 Wiscasset has been calling itself the Prettiest Village in Maine since at least the 1970s, and few visitors argue the point.
 The village sits on the west bank of the tidal Sheepscot River, its Main Street lined with Federal and Georgian homes dating to the late 1700s and early 1800s when Wiscasset was one of the busiest ports north of Boston.
 Today it is a compact, walkable town with antique shops, galleries, a handful of excellent restaurants, and Red's Eats, the lobster roll stand that draws lines down the sidewalk all summer long.

 Walk the full length of Main Street.
-Most visitors park near Red’s and do not explore further.
-Main Street climbs a gentle hill away from the waterfront, lined with some of the finest Federal-era homes in Maine.
-Castle Tucker, perched at the top of the hill, is open for tours and has some of the best views in the village.
+Most visitors park near the bridge and never leave the first block.
+Main Street climbs a gentle hill away from the waterfront, lined with some of the finest Federal-era homes in Maine, including the Nickels-Sortwell House at the crest.

 Check out the waterfront beyond the lobster stands.
-The Wiscasset town pier and waterfront walkway are just below Main Street.
-Benches line the Sheepscot River, and you can watch the tidal current move through the harbor.
-Sprague’s Lobster is a quieter alternative to Red’s with outdoor tables right on the water.
+The town’s recreational pier and docks are just below Main Street off Water Street.
+Benches face the Sheepscot, and the tidal current moving under the Davey Bridge is better entertainment than it has any right to be.

 Explore the antique shops.
 Wiscasset has been an antiquing destination for decades.
-Shops along Main Street and Route 1 carry everything from fine furniture to maritime artifacts.
+The biggest concentration of dealers is at Wiscasset Village Antiques on Route 1, with more shops and galleries scattered through the village.
 Even if you are not buying, the browsing is excellent.

 Beat the Route 1 Bottleneck